AlexFr062/samples/STM32/startup_code/readme.md

     b LedBlinkingLoop
 ```

-This code works without stack pointer, and even without interrupt vector. `g_pfnVectors` definition can be removed fron the startup Assembly file, and the program is still working.
+This code works without stack pointer, and even without interrupt vector. `g_pfnVectors` definition can be removed from the startup Assembly file, and the program is still working.
 So, this is probably minimal possible LED blinking code.